-II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS A.
+II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS

-Textbook & Other Required Materials:
+A. Textbook & Other Required Materials:

-- 1. Revel Pearson Digital or Printed Textbook - 2.
+- 1. Halderman, James D. Automotive Technology Principles, Diagnosis, and Service 6th edition, Pearson Publishers, Copyright 2020 (with on-line curriculum) - 2.
 8 & 1/2" x 11" Notebook for note taking and assignments - 3.
 Safety Glasses - 4.
-A calculator with a reciprocal key

-B. Class Attendance Policy.
+A calculator with a reciprocal key - B. Class Attendance Policy.
 Students are expected to attend all classes in order to be successful in a course.
-When absences become excessive, and you have a failing grade average at the time of the excessive absence, you may be administratively dropped from the course and any concurrent courses, without notice.
-Any combination of absences or tardies that equals 4 or more is considered excessive.
-There are no excused absences. student may be administratively withdrawn from the course when absences become excessive without notice , there are no excused absences.
+The student may be administratively withdrawn from the course when absences become excessive without notice, there are no excused absences.
 Excessive absences means 4 (four) or more absences for any reason.
+Upon the 5th absence, each student will lose 10 points off of their current GPA, the 6th absence an additional 10 points, and the 7th absence an additional 10 points.
 Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.
 Two (2) tardies will count as one absence.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first-class meeting.
+Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.

 Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
 A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.

 It is the student's responsibility to verify administrative drops for excessive absences through MySPC using his or her student online account.
 If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.

-B. Assignment Policy: All assignments are due at the beginning of class on the due date unless otherwise stated by your instructor.
-Part of these assignments can be on-line through the on-line curriculum, you should log on to the online curriculum at the beginning of the semester in order to complete them on time.
+C. Assignment Policy: All assignments are due at the beginning of class on the due date unless otherwise stated by your instructor.
+Part of these assignments can be on-line through the online curriculum, you should log on to the on-line curriculum at the beginning of the semester in order to complete them on time.
 There may be no makeup assignments and no late assignments will be accepted.
 The dates printed in this syllabus can change.
 Every effort will be made to inform students of those changes, but the students are ultimately responsible for all assignments regardless of any changed dates.
 Please check the dates with your instructor throughout the course.